Initiatives to Address Climate Change Issues

 Contributions to Disaster Prevention and Mitigation and Increased National Resilience

-With infrastructure such as hybrid tide embankments and permeable steel slit dams, the Group will contribute to preventing and mitigating disaster-related damage to infrastructure critical to daily life and economic activities, and to strengthening their resilience.
+The JFE Group is not only focused on reducing CO2 emissions (climate change mitigation); we also intend to contribute to the resilience of society in general by adapting to climate change.
+With infrastructure such as hybrid tide embankments and permeable steel slit dams, the Group will contribute to preventing and mitigating disaster-related damage to infrastructure that is critical to daily life and economic activities and to strengthening their resilience.

 Hybrid Tide Embankments